thebatking/juliar/README.md

 ##Welcome to *JULIAR *
 _Incepted On: 4/12/2015_
-#####*JULIAR * was originally a new "web" language written in pure javascript.
-It is now becoming a "desktop" language as well as we're building new Juliar ->ASM compilers, as well as Juliar suite.
+#####*JULIAR * was originally a "web" language (like javascript).
+It is now also being developed as a "desktop" language (like C#) and "serverside" (like php) language.
-_The Project now has 2 versions.
-Juliar Compiler which is "desktop" version and Juliar which is web based.
-Both run the same modules starting with Alpha 6_

-_Starting from Alpha 5, we use babel to transpile.
-Our code is much cleaner and easier to modify_
+It's now universal, with a strong focus on Cross-platform and performance.

+We are currently trying to build a Desktop compiler and add FastCGI support.
+If you could help us, we would really appreciate!

+We are also building Juliar->ASM compiler as well as Juliar Operating System.

+_The Project now has 2 versions: Web version and DesktopServer version.
+If you just want to try out the language and see why we use it, try out the WebsiteClient version.
+Run JuliarServer.exe (if on windows), put the file into webfolder if you run a server, or just open index.html with your favorite browser and start using our interpreter.

+For more serious projects, use DesktopServer version.
+Run it to quickly compile juliar files.
+If you have a server and want to use juliar as a replacement for PHP, JAVA, or perl.
+In Apache, just download "mod_fcgid" and pipe the files to "Juliar-cgi.exe" Feel free to use the Binary!
+If you want to compile from source, make sure you set the settings to C++11 in the compiler as we use latest features.

+DesktopServer version works with apache, nginx, lighthttpd, tomcat and many other servers.
+So use it!

+Either way, please help support the project in any way you can.
+Either telling your friends, submitting bugs, or even contributing to the code itself.

 ####Why use *JULIAR * ?